practicalli/clojure-web-services/projects/leiningen/todo-app/heroku/index.md

 ## Identify your laptop to Heroku

-To be able to deploy your app to Heroku, you first need extablish a trusted connection between your laptop and Heroku.
+To be able to deploy your app to Heroku, you first need establish a trusted connection between your laptop and Heroku.
 Run the following command (from the Heroku Toolbelt)

 ```bash
 heroku login